Jan 12, 2021 9:18:40 AM

 Why is ADR so different for children and how can it be made easier?

-Working with children on set is both easy and challenging at the same time.
+Working with children voice actors on set is both easy and challenging at the same time.
 Sincere child emotions and acting combine with fickle moods and problems with concentration.
 The smaller the child, the more challenges the crew will face filming the child in the way their film demands.

 When it comes to re-dubbing episodes of a film that has already wrapped shooting, even seasoned actors often encounter difficulties.
 With children, things are even more difficult.